 4. How can companies measure the impact of their Earth Day initiatives?

-Businesses can track metrics such as media coverage, social media engagement, customer participation in sustainability programs, sales of eco-friendly products, employee volunteer hours, waste reduction achievements, and progress toward environmental goals to evaluate Earth Day campaign success.
+Businesses can track metrics such as media coverage, social media engagement, customer participation in sustainability programs, sales of eco-friendly products, employee volunteer hours, waste-reduction achievements, and progress toward environmental goals to evaluate the success of their Earth Day campaign.

 5. How are B2B companies leveraging Earth Day compared to consumer-facing businesses?